ringo/ringojs.org/site/tutorial/sqlstore.md

  But the Revision is not connected to the Page, yet.
 We need a "1:1" relation from Revision to Page. ringo-sqlstore makes it easy to define relations because besides the normal field types - text, integer, timestamp, etc. - it also supports two special types: "object" and "collection":

-  *  A "collection" is useful for one-to-many relations, and
+  *  A "collection" is useful for one-to-many relations
   * the "object" type provides one-to-one relations

 A 1:1 relation - a "object" mapping - needs to know which kind of entity it references.
 We specify this with the "entity" property.
 Look at the mapping for "page" at the very bottom: